 Get it here for $19.98.

 Here's another puzzle dog toy to help your dog's bad eating habits.
 Since your dog has to find their food, this slows down their eating time.
 If your dog eats too fast, this is probably what your pet needs.
-The mat by PetBemo is a great mat as well, but I like the shapes on this one.
+The mat by PetBemo is great as well, but I like the shapes on this one.
 Try putting treats under certain shapes, and change your pattern for the next feed.

 Get it here for $29.99.